sigcpp/sigcpp.github.io/_posts/2020-10-12-ponder-runtime-efficiency.md

 This post describes the problem and invites students to develop alternative solutions and analyze the runtime space and time (memory and speed) needs of the solutions.
-I encourage students who have completed a first course in C++ to ponder this problem, even if (and especially if) they have completed multiple C++ courses.
+I encourage students who have completed a course in C++ to ponder this problem, especially if they have completed multiple C++ courses.
 The overall goal is to become aware of implementation choices and their consequences.
 <!--more-->

 {% include bookmark.html id="1" %}